xfbs/tmux-rs/docs/index.md

 ### Yacc shaving

 Tmux uses `yacc` to implement a custom parser for it's configuration language.
-I was aware of `lex` and `yacc`, the vintage unix lexer and parser generator tools but had never used them myself personally.
+I was aware of `lex` and `yacc` before, but had never used them.
 The last step to converting the project from C to Rust was figuring out how to reimplement the parser in `cmd-parse.y` from `yacc` to Rust.
 After completing this I'd be able to completely shed the `cc` crate and streamline the build process.

-After one or two failed attempts I settled on using the `lalrpop` crate to implement the parser.
-The structure of lalrpop code closely matches `yacc` which allowed me to do a straight reimplementation.
+After one or two failed attempts with different crates I settled on using the `lalrpop` crate to implement the parser.
+The structure of lalrpop code closely matches `yacc` which allowed me to do a one-to-one reimplementation like the rest of the project.

 The original yacc parser looks like this: